rpede/SecureSoftwareDevelopment/assignments/threat_model.md

 The main product of BestVPN is their VPN service.
 Since the company was founded, the VPN space has become a lot more competitive.
-To gain a competitive advantage they are planning to offer a password management solution as an addon to their VPN subscription.
+To gain a competitive advantage they are planning to offer a password management solution as an add-on to their VPN subscription.
 They will call this new product "Passwordify".

 ## Security requirements

 The main security requirements are:

-- Keep credentials protected from un-authorized access.
+- Keep credentials protected from unauthorized access.
 - All data must be encrypted [at rest](https://en.wikipedia.org/wiki/Data_at_rest) (on servers).

 ## Sub-systems